 OneDrive is a free online storage space you can use as your own personal online hard drive.
 When you create a document with Office Online, it will be saved to your OneDrive.
-You can store other files there too.
+You can store other files there as well.
 This type of online storage is referred to as the cloud.
-Since Office Online and OneDrive are based in the cloud, you can access them from any device with an Internet connection at any time.
+Because Office Online and OneDrive are based in the cloud, you can access them from any device with an Internet connection at any time.

 Once you’ve used Office Online and OneDrive to store files in the cloud, you can edit and share them without ever having to download them to your computer.
 You can also upload files from your computer, including photos and music.
 You can even sync your computer and OneDrive so any changes you make to your files are automatically copied between the cloud and your computer.
 As you can see below, working with the cloud makes all of these things possible.

 To use Offline Online and OneDrive, you'll need a Microsoft account.
 Getting a Microsoft account will also give you access to features like email and instant messaging.
 You'll learn how to create an account in our lesson on Getting Started with OneDrive.